Greccio: History

 Modern Greccio, which is of medieval origin, was founded on lands of ancient Greek colonization, in a place where there was, in ancient times, a colony founded by colonists from Magna Graecia.
 They had fled or were exiled from their homeland as a result of war.

 The earliest records of Greccio date back to the 10th and 11th centuries with the name of "curtis de Greze".
-The Benedictine Monk, Gregory of Catino (1062–1133) refers to the town of "Grecciae" in his work "Summary Farfense".
+The Benedictine Monk Gregory of Catino (1062–1133) refers to the town of "Grecciae" in his work "Summary Farfense".
 From the remains of the ancient buildings, it shows that Greccio became a fortified medieval castle surrounded by walls and protected by a six towers fortress.

-In documents from the 11th century, the toponym of Greccio is cited with many variations, until 1091, when the name "Grecciae", from which the current name derives, seems to spread; the community also experiences a fair amount of development, favored by the abundance of flat arable land and good pastures.
+In documents from the 11th century, the toponym of Greccio is cited with many variations until 1091, when the name "Grecciae", from which the current name derives, seems to spread; the community also experienced a fair amount of development, favored by the abundance of flat arable land and good pastures.

 During the struggle with neighboring cities, the castle was destroyed in 1242 by the troops of Frederick II.
 They had a difficult history until 1799 when the town was destroyed and looted by the Napoleonic army.
 The town was called for the first time with its current name "Greccio" around 1720.